Noha El-Ghobashy

 Jeff Malins

-Long interested in education and learning processes, Jeff is passionate about teaching the next generation of students about “the joy, empowerment and fulfillment of combining deep technical knowledge with the courage, skills and confidence to operate in an open-ended environment,” he says.
+Long interested in entrepreneurship, education and learning processes, Jeff is passionate about teaching the next generation of students about “the joy, empowerment and fulfillment of combining deep technical knowledge with the courage, skills and confidence to operate in an open-ended environment,” he says.
 “The world needs more creators, in business, technology and especially in society.”
 To this end, for more than 10 years Jeff has served as a FIRST robotics team coach and has been deeply involved in the robotics Maker communities in Honolulu, San Diego and Los Angeles.

 As a member of the External Advisory Board of Columbia’s Department of Mechanical Engineering, Jeff provides his insights about the broad needs of the tech start-up industry.
 “Early-stage, small companies are looking for generalists who possess fluidity and the skill set to serve many roles,” he says.
 “In addition to technical know-how, these companies are looking for people with management, brand development, marketing and communication skills.”